CSCfi/HPCS/README.md

 ## Limitations

-Currently still under development this project has been developped using LUMI's environment.
-The philosophy of it aims to limit as possible the need of supercomputer's administrators.
-Even though it makes it easier to adapt to other environments, it also means that some supercomputer's limitations can prevent HPCS to achieve it's full potential.
+This project has been developed to work on LUMI and is currently (03/2024) still under development.
+The goal was to use LUMI as-is, without the need for changes by administrators.
+Even though this makes it easier to adapt to other environments, it also means introducing limitations that can prevent HPCS to achieve its full potential.
+These limitations are discussed below.

 ### Node attestation

-This project enable users to chose who can read their data or containers based on UNIX identities on the super-computer platform.
-Another important feature is the possibility for them to limit this access to a specific set of node on the supercomputer site.
+This project enables users to chose who can read their data or containers based on UNIX identities on the super-computer platform.
+Another important feature is the possibility for them to limit this access to a specific set of nodes on the supercomputer site.
 However, this feature requires the attestation of the nodes.

-[Several methods of attestation](https://github.com/spiffe/spire/tree/main/doc) exists using Spire HPCS mainly benefits from these :
+[Several methods of attestation](https://github.com/spiffe/spire/tree/main/doc) exist using Spire.
+The following are most relevant for HPCS:
 - Token based attestation (user provides a token that is pre-registered to attest the node using it).
-- Slurm based attestation (nothing done, need first to make sure that slurm is a trustable source of informations to attest the node).
+- Slurm based attestation (not in use at the moment, needs first to make sure that slurm is a trustable source of information to attest the node).
 - TPM based attestation ([with DevID](https://github.com/spiffe/spire/blob/main/doc/plugin_agent_nodeattestor_tpm_devid.md) or [without](https://github.com/boxboat/spire-tpm-plugin)).
 - Other hardware based key management based attestation (ex : [sev-snp](https://github.com/ufcg-lsd/spire-amd-sev-snp-node-attestor), in the future).

-Using TPM, for example, it's very easy to run automatic node attestation, based on hardware managed keys that can't be easily spoofed.
-Unfortunately, LUMI's premise doesn't provide TPM at the moment and for this reason, node attestation is currently made using a dummy endpoint providing join tokens to anyone.
-However, this behaviour could easily be modified to strenghten the node attestation with very low code modification for other supercomputers.
+Using TPM, for example, it is very easy to run automatic node attestation, based on hardware managed keys that can't be easily spoofed.
+Unfortunately, LUMI does not provide TPM at the moment and for this reason, node attestation is currently made using a dummy endpoint providing join tokens to anyone.
+However, this behaviour could easily be modified to strengthen the node attestation with very low code modification for other supercomputers.
+For example, the node attestation could be performed by admins instead of the present user-initiated attestation.

 ### Encrypted container

-This project leverage Singularity / Apptainer 's [encrypted containers](https://docs.sylabs.io/guides/3.4/user-guide/encryption.html).
-This feature provides to the final user a way of protecting the runtime of the container, allowing it to protect data from every interactions of the container with the outside world.
+The goal of this project was to leverage Singularity/Apptainer's [encrypted containers](https://docs.sylabs.io/guides/3.4/user-guide/encryption.html).
+This feature enables the end user to protect the runtime of the container, allowing it to confine unencrypted data within the encrypted container, adding an extra layer of security.

-Unfortunately, for LUMI, this feature relies on different technologies, depending the permission level at which the container is encrypted, this behaviour is documented in the following table for usage on LUMI :
+Unfortunately for LUMI, this feature relies on different technologies, depending the permission level at which the container is encrypted, this behaviour is documented in the following table for usage on LUMI :

 | Build \ Run | root ? | singularity-ce version 3.11.4-1 (LUMI) | apptainer version 1.2.5 (Binary able to be shipped to LUMI) |
 | --- | --- | --- | --- |